Dynamic Blocklist

 If the client elects to enable DBL and has Supported Devices:

-• The client must submit a DBL Request via the Samurai MDR application
+• The client must submit a DBL Request via the Samurai MDR portal

 • Include the relevant information required within the request as outlined within the DBL Configuration Guide